kubedb/docs/docs/guides/singlestore/concepts/singlestore.md

 ## What is SingleStore

 `SingleStore` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides declarative configuration for [SingleStore](https://www.singlestore.com/) in a Kubernetes native way.
-You only need to describe the desired database configuration in a MongoDB object, and the KubeDB operator will create Kubernetes objects in the desired state for you.
+You only need to describe the desired database configuration in a SingleStore object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## SingleStore Spec